Remodor/TLD_WeaponImprovements/README.md

 ## Description

 Guns aren't the biggest part of the game, but when you use them, they feel odd and unresponsive in some situations.
 E.g. Try unjamming a weapon after you clicked the jammed weapon.
 It will take a long second until the player even start the unjamming animation for no reason.
 Or try to fire a revolver after you reloaded it.
 I find myself spamming a button all the time because the buttons are not recognized.
-This mod is a really small **quality of live** mod which fixes some odd behaviors and adds useability.
+This mod is a really small **quality of live** mod which fixes some odd behaviors and adds usability.
 You can now interrupt a reload animation or hide the ammo hud.

 ## Settings